jphooiveld/EventSauceBundle/README.md

 }
 ```

-If you don't want to autoconfigure your repository then don't add it to the list and configue it yoursekf.
+If you don't want to configure your repository then don't add it to the list and configue it yourself.

+When snapshotting is enabled and the snapshotting service points to a valid instance of
+**EventSauce\EventSourcing\Snapshotting\SnapshotRepository** every provided aggregate (under aggregates in message_repository configuration)
+that implements  **EventSauce\EventSourcing\Snapshotting\AggregateRootWithSnapshotting** will automatically configure the
+message repository as well as the snapshot repository.

 ## Auto configuration